 - Sidewalk Gap and Safe Routes to School Project's (ATP Cycle 3).
-The City is currently designing various walking and biking projects to enhance safety for pedestrians and bicyclist in and around the schools for kindergarten through high school.
-Funding has been secured from Active Transportation Program funds, Congestion Mitigation Air Quality (CMAQ) Grants and Parks Grants. - Multi-Use Trails Projects (ATP Cycle 4 & CMAQ).
+The City completed various walking and biking projects to enhance safety for pedestrians and bicyclist in and around the schools for kindergarten through high school.
+Funding was secured from Active Transportation Program funds, Congestion Mitigation Air Quality (CMAQ) Grants and Parks Grants. - Multi-Use Trails Projects (ATP Cycle 4 & CMAQ).
 The City applied and was awarded funds for segments 10-14 and a portion of segments 9, 4 and 3 of the multi-use trails master plan for walking and biking to provide alternative forms of transportation and recreation for the community.
+These projects have funding authorization and are currently undergoing CEQA and Preliminary Design.
 These projects are funded through the State of CA Active Transportation Program and CMAQ Funds.

-All of the proposed street improvements projected in the upcoming fiscal years will help meet the goal of providing a balanced, safe and efficient circulation system that includes cars, public transportation, bicycles and pedestrians with the mind set of anticipated growth (Goal C1).
+All of the proposed street improvements projected in the upcoming year will help meet the goal of providing a balanced, safe and efficient circulation system that includes cars, public transportation, bicycles and pedestrians with the mind set of anticipated growth (Goal C1).